darktable-org/luadocs/content/lua.api.manual/types/dt_lua_image_t.md

 `string`

 The date and time of the image.
+Milliseconds are shown if the preference *show image time with milliseconds* is enabled.

 Attributes: